Ng1n3/Rock-Paper-Scissors-game/README.md

 Calling a function within a function.

 # Project Credit
-A big thank you to Odin-Project for giving me a platform to learn more about JavaScript.
+A big thank you to THE ODIN PROJECT for giving me a platform to learn more about JavaScript.
 Many thanks to my mentor Jaqen for his guidance.